kadisonm/anki-kanji-splitter/README.md

 Kanji Splitter
 </h1>

-<h4 align="center">An <a href="https://apps.ankiweb.net/">Anki</a> add-on that analyses your deck for Kanji characters and generates new cards for its components.</h4>
+<h4 align="center">An <a href="https://apps.ankiweb.net/">Anki</a> add-on that splits kanji found in your deck into its separate components.

 ---